8 Tips for Adding Volume to Fine and Thin Hair — No Extensions NecessaryJune 03, 2022

 Condition the Ends of Your Hair Only

-When applying conditioner, only work a quarter-size amount into the ends of your strands.
-This will help you avoid weighing hair down and greasy roots.
+When applying conditioner, only work a quarter-size amount into the ends of your strands, avoiding the roots.
+This will help you avoid weighed down hair and a greasy scalp.

 Let Your Hair Air Dry Before Brushing It

-When you brush your hair when it’s wet, it can flatten out your strands.
+When you brush your hair while it’s wet, it can flatten out your strands.
 For the most volume, Miranda recommends letting your hair fully air dry before using a brush.